Will the IRS push back Tax Day 2020? How the April 15 due date to file taxes could change

 The IRS hasn't publicly responded to the committee's request.
 CNET has reached out to the IRS for comment.

-How would a new tax deadline affect the third round of stimulus checks?
+How would a new tax deadline affect the third round of stimulus checks for me?

 Since stimulus payments and your tax return are interlocked this year, pushing back the tax date would affect the third stimulus check.